 Here are some examples of good marketing designs that clearly had their audience in mind.
 Designing and creating content/marketing graphic design specifically for your audience may seem like common sense to marketers, but it’s one that’s easily forgotten.
 Your marketing materials are only effective if your target audience “gets” it.
 And they’ll only get it if you design it specifically for them.
 When designing your marketing graphics, keep your audience in mind and ask yourself, “Would they get this?” frequently.
 Putting yourself in their shoes and asking that question allows you to see from your customer’s perspectives.
 Often times you’ll catch yourself designing for your boss or for people in your industry instead of customers who don’t have your knowledge or understand your lingo.

-5. Have good Photography on hand
+5. Have good photography on hand

-Don’t you dare use the same photos that all your competitors are using from Pexels or Unsplash.
-Don’t get me wrong, they’re great resources, but after a while everyone starts recycling the same “business” photos again and again.
-If you want to be marketing graphic design more effectively, invest in good photographs.
+Avoid using the same photos that all your competitors are using from free stock image websites.
+These websites are great resources, but after a while, everyone starts recycling the same photos again and again.
+If you want to market graphic design more effectively, invest in good photographs.
 Either hire a professional photographer or ask one of your office mates who happen to own a good camera to plan a few good shots around the office.
-Don’t worry too much about how they will be utilized just yet.
-Just take a bunch of photos and save it to your collection for use later.
-When the time comes, you’ll have a large selection of professional (hopefully) photographs to use for your marketing materials, and it’ll always look 1000x better than stock images.
-Most of the images used in this blog are images our team took during our photoshoots.
-Not sure how/when the image below will ever be used.
-So we’re using it now.
-Enjoy!

 6. Have a clear style guide/brand guideline